pognetwork/pog.network/www/impressum.md

-This is only relevant to pog.network as in this software.
-Pog.network the cryptocurrency is not operated by us, we're just creating the software powering the network.
+This is only relevant to pog.network as in this software. pog.network, the cryptocurrency is not operated by us; we're just creating the software powering the network.

 # legal notice